pradyumna29799/Analyze-movies-data-from-IMDB/README.md

 output_data(format="csv") - a wrapper function that returns the output in CSV or JSON format

 (Optional) get_genre_stats() - returns statistics for each genre, such as average budget, most common director, and most common cast member (actor)

+# Contact:

+If you have any questions or feedback, please contact me at my email address: pbadave9@gmail.com